ypatni/Zendesk_Co-Op_Challenge/README.md

 - Deployed to the AWS API Gateway
 - All logs get displayed in CloudWatch
 - No persistance
+- API token moved to AWS Systems Manager for greater security

 ### To run the tests run:
 ```